10up/windows-azure-storage/readme.txt

 * First release of Microsoft Azure Storage plugin for WordPress.

 == Upgrade Notice ==

+= 4.3.4 =

+Note that this version bumps the minimum WordPress version from 4.0 to 5.7 and the minimum PHP version from 5.6 to 7.4.

 = 3.0.0 =
 This release features several security fixes and enhancements.